Recent Student News, Awards & Accomplishments:

 - Pohlhammer, E OTS, and Whitney, R OT, OTD, OTR.
 Families with Serious Illness: Art and Psychosocial Well-Being.

 - Sarkar, T, OTS.
 Virtual Reality and Chronic Pain for Older Adults. *this poster has been accepted to both MAOT and AOTA.

 - Shi, Yaqi, OTS.
 Exploring Peer Health Coach (PHC) Roles in the Online Health-Management program for Adults with Spinal Cord Injury (SCI).

-Congratulations to our students & faculty for having their posters accepted for the 2020 MAOT Conference:
+Students and Faculty accepted for the 2020 MAOT Conference: Congratulations to our students and faculty for having their posters accepted for the 2020 MAOT Conference.

 - Chiang V, Baker NA.
 Horticultural therapy’s effectiveness for depression in older adults.